 Biography

-Elpida Hadzi-Vasileva is a contemporary visual artist working across varied media of sculpture, installation, video, sound, photography and architectural interventions.
-Her materials range from the extraordinary to the ordinary and the ephemeral or discarded to the highly precious; they have included organic materials, foodstuffs and precious metals, such as caul fat to gold leaf.
-Central to her practice is a response to the particularities of place; its history, locale, environment and communities.
-Elpida has worked in collaboration with many other professionals and organisations including the RSPB, and the Forestry Commission to The Vatican, and from Cathedral settings to National Trust properties as well as contemporary visual arts organisations such as MIMA and Djanogly Gallery, and understand the complexities of place and negotiations necessary to realise work in diverse often fragile settings.
+Central to her practice is a response to the particularities of place, its history, locale, environment and communities.
+Elpida has worked in collaboration with many other professionals and organisations including the RSPB, and the Forestry Commission to The Vatican, and from Cathedral settings to National Trust properties as well as contemporary visual arts organisations such as National Gallery of Macedonia and Djanogly Gallery in UK.
+She understand the complexities of place and negotiations necessary to realise work in diverse often fragile settings.
+Hadzi-Vasileva work reflects an interest in how humanity behaves in our exploitation of nature, including the destruction of nature and how urbanisation, consumerism, disposable society and hunger for resources impacts our environment.
+It also reflects on the experience of fleeing war and hunger; the transmission of disease from untouched parts of our world leading to pandemics, and global warming.
+Unusual natural materials are used to critically consider the fragility of nature and make the viewer think, respond and react.
 Hadzi-Vasileva is interested in how the exchange of knowledge might develop through collaborative working and in the contexts of landscape, heritage, science and community as offered by each location.

 download complete biography (pdf)